codingFerryman/Social-Sentiment-Analysis/readme.md

 - Results on test data can be seen in the respective Kaggle competition.

 ## Setup
 To work with this project a certain procedure is needed.
 First clone this repo.
 Then we recommend using the automated scripts for setup.
+If the files where not cloned then a git init is executed without a specified origin, for some scripts to be able to be executed.
 These scripts create a virtual environment and download any data needed for this repo.
 Please be inside the ETHZ network while using them, to download the dataset.

 Using an automated script:
 ```bash